Aliso Canyon Natural Gas Storage Facility

 - Visual inspections of each well four times a day;

-- Community engagement through the Community Advisory Council.
+- Community engagement through the Community Advisory Council; and

 Well Inspection Update

 We continue to work with CalGEM and CPUC to complete a comprehensive safety review of all wells at Aliso Canyon.
-On the first and third Friday of every month, SoCalGas provides CalGEM with an updated well inspection report.
+SoCalGas provides CalGEM with an updated well inspection report on the first Friday of each month.

-- 114 (or 100 percent) of the active wells at Aliso Canyon have completed the first phase of required tests;
+- 114 (or 100%) of the original wells at Aliso Canyon completed the first phase of required tests

-- Number of wells with all tests completed – 66
+- Number of active wells with Baseline Assessment completed – 59 (or 100%)

-- Number of wells in the process of abandonment – 27
+- Number of active wells in the process of Abandonment – 0 (or 0%)

 Well inspection test results are posted on CalGEM's website and can be found here.